Organic Search Traffic for SEO Optimization Metric

 Organic search traffic is simply better for delivering relevant traffic.

-• So if you are neglecting your organic listings, your paid are not doing as well as they could, either.
-You are leaving money on the table in both organic and paid search.
+- So if you are neglecting your organic listings, your paid ones are not doing as well as they could, either.
+You are leaving money on the table in both organic and paid searches.

 How to monitor organic search traffic in real-time

 The organic search traffic KPI should be coupled with related web metrics to provide a complete view of your digital marketing performance.
-This KPI also needs to be seen within the larger context of your online marketing campaigns.
-This means monitoring organic search traffic alongside click-through rates, link building metrics and marketing return on investment.
+This SEO KPI also needs to be seen within the larger context of your online marketing campaigns.
+This means monitoring organic search traffic alongside click-through rates, link-building metrics, and marketing return on investment.
 Learn more about measuring and monitoring your organic search traffic on a Marketing Dashboard.